The Rodger Wright Centre

 What are its short-term effects ?

 Ritalin (methylphenidate) is a central nervous system stimulant, similar to amphetamines in the nature and duration of its effects.
 It is believed that it works by activating the brain stem arousal system and cortex.
 Pharmacologically, it works on the neurotransmitter dopamine, and in that respect resembles the stimulant characteristics of cocaine.
 Short-term effects can include nervousness and insomnia, loss of appetite, nausea and vomiting, dizziness, palpitations, headaches, changes in heart rate and blood pressure (usually elevation of both, but occasionally depression), skin rashes and itching, abdominal pain, weight loss, and digestive problems, toxic psychosis, psychotic episodes, drug dependence syndrome, and severe depression upon withdrawal.
+People with high blood pressure should not use this drug.

 What are its long-term effects ?